MrMufflon/Leaflet.Elevation/README.md

 =================

 ### What is this?
 A [Leaflet](http://leafletjs.com) plugin to view an interactive height profile of polylines lines using [d3](http://d3js.org).
-Currently Chrome and Firefox are supported and tested.
+Currently Chrome, Firefox and IE 10+ are supported and tested.
 This plugin is under development.

 Support for